chriscoyier/practical-svg/_src/chapter/practical-svg-ebook-7.md

 </svg>
 ```

 This code snippet will draw that icon onto the page, just like an `img` would.
 One new thing here is the `viewBox` attribute, which we’ll get to soon.
 The other new element is `use xlink:href`, which essentially says, “Go find the chunk of SVG that has this ID and replace me with a clone of it.”
 That’s a beautiful thing right there.
-We can use `xlink:``href` to draw any bit of SVG anywhere we like and repeat it as many times as we want without repeating actual drawing code.
+We can use `xlink:href` to draw any bit of SVG anywhere we like and repeat it as many times as we want without repeating actual drawing code.

 You can see this in action in the footer on a previous design of CSS-Tricks, which had a `use`\-based icon system (FIG 3.3).